 A city older than history itself?
 Varanasi is arguably one of the oldest cities and stakes its claim to be the oldest continually habited city in the world.
 A place where religion and spirituality form the fabric of this city’s storied history and culture.
 Varanasi is a city that should definitely be on your bucket list.

 Varanasi is a city that is most likely going to attack your senses and there’s no way of being prepared for it rather than being physically there.
 Varanasi basks in chaos and openness.
-Everything is openly practised in Varanasi, the religious prayers, bathing in the Holy Ganges and the encounter with Death!
+Everything is openly practiced in Varanasi, the religious prayers, bathing in the Holy Ganges and the encounter with Death!
 Yes!
 Death.

-The Manikarnika ghat on the Ganges is where you are going to be confronted with death.
+The Manikarnika Ghat on the Ganges is where you are going to be confronted with death.
 You are likely to find a burning pyre almost through the entire day.
-Witnessing life coming to a full circle for someone else at Manikarnika is just one of the many surreal experiences you will have in the city of light.
-Like many have said in Varanasi everything including Life and Death are up for display.
+Witnessing life coming to a full circle for someone else at Manikarnika is just one of the many surreal experiences you will have in the City of Light.
+Like many have said in Varanasi, everything including Life and Death are up for display.
 Nothing is hidden here.
 The city encapsulates life in all its naked glory.

-History & Culture of Varanasi
+History And Culture Of Varanasi

-Kashi for some, Benraras for some and Varanasi now for everybody else.
+Kashi for some, Banaras for some and Varanasi now for everybody else.
 Varanasi is one of the oldest cities around.
 A city that has been at the forefront of civilization.
 Varanasi was named after the culminations of the Northern river Varuna and the Southern River Asi, which would later be anglicized into an easier to pronounce Benaras by the Brits.